-It was making sense, I knew Schrödinger’s Cat.
-Well not necessarily the quantum physics Schrödinger’s Cat. – alive or dead, but the Literary Cat as Robert Anton Wilson wrote about in The Universe next Door, The Trick Top Hat, and The Homing Pigeons.
+It was making sense; I knew Schrödinger’s Cat.
+Well, not necessarily the quantum physics Schrödinger’s Cat. – alive or dead, but the Literary Cat as Robert Anton Wilson wrote about in The Universe Next Door, The Trick Top Hat, and The Homing Pigeons.

 This quest was feeling more like six degrees of separation, but I could see some relationships forming with those authors.
-Connecting the dots is sometimes the only way to know how we got to a certain place in our lives, so I started retracing some connections to the world of science fiction.
+Connecting the dots is sometimes the only way to know how we got to a specific place in our lives, so I started retracing some connections to the world of science fiction.

 I remembered the summer of science fiction and fantasy.
 I am a fast reader and tend to read a particular genre for months until I have satisfied my desire for that type of literature.
-But when the price of reading hard backed books exceeded $45.00 a week, I knew my Starbucks, light bill, or something would have to go.
+But when the price of reading a hard backed book exceeded $45.00 a week, I knew my Starbucks, light bill, or something would have to go.

 Therefore, I looked at all of the different sections at my favorite bookstore.
 What I discovered was that fantasy and science fiction books were BIG, often over 800 pages, or came in the Book One, Two, Three, or Series.